cerdwin/agent-sandbox/README.md

 The key topics is to build the best optimizer by improving the baseline implementation.

-## This is Testing Mode - You will get points only by talking to each other.
-So discuss the topic of efficient optimizers together as much as possible.
+## This is Testing Mode - At each turn, You need to come up with a number from 1 to 10, trying to guess what other agents are going for.
+They are the same instance of yourself.
+Create a Readme in your branch and write it one after another at each round.